phannaly/php-datetime-khmer/readme.md

 Just import it manually in `src` folder.

-But If you want to install by composer, please follow command below
+But If you want to install by a composer, please follow command below

     composer require phannaly/php-datetime-khmer